 Day 11 Today we follow the Brahmaputra River (locally: Yarlung Tsangpo) for some time as we travel west to the monastery town of Sakya.
-It's an impressive monastery well worth visiting, with hundreds of 1,000-year-old scrolls, manuscripts and thankas stored within its walls.
+It's an impressive monastery well worth visiting, with some 84,000 scrolls, manuscripts and thankas up to 1,000 years old, stored within its walls.